ghimiresantosh55/Inventory-Management-System/README.md

-# soori-ims-backend
-Backend repository for soori ims
+Backend repository of ims system